Get Connected &

 Shops with Regular Business Hours:

-New!
-Tangled Roots Herbal, Nashua, NH - Mostly Organic & Alcohol-Free!* This cute herb-metaphysical just opened in late summer 2016 right in downtown Nashua.
+- Tangled Roots Herbal, Nashua, NH - Mostly Organic & Alcohol-Free!* This cute herb-metaphysical opened in 2016 right in downtown Nashua.
 You'll find bulk herbs as well as alcohol-free tinctures and flower essences, books, gemstones, candles, and more.
 Click here for the website.

 By-Appointment or Mail Shops & Businesses:

-Lichenwood Herbals, South Berwick, ME - Mostly Organic!
+- Lichenwood Herbals, Nottingham, NH - Mostly Organic!
 Christine Tolf--herbalist, flower essence practitioner, and reiki master--sells flower essences (many made locally by her) and other products.
-She also offers herbal courses including a special program for flower essence practitioners.
-Her website offers quality information on local flower essences, among other things. www.lichenwood.com or 603-664-3393
+She occasionally offers herbal courses including a special program for flower essence practitioners.
+Her website offers quality information on local flower essences, among other things. www.lichenwood.com.

 NATURAL FOOD STORES: